 Trade Infringement lawyers are uniquely equipped to navigate federal trademark laws and interpret legal issues to secure a positive outcome in your case.
 When prosecuting a claim, they gather and present evidence in the best way possible in order to stop the defendant's infringing activity and secure compensation for the damage done.

 If you're being sued for infringement, a trademark attorney can contest the evidence and arguments against you to protect your rights and name in court.
 They can also explore all available resources, such as e-discovery and computer forensics, to find evidence that's difficult or impossible for individuals to access.
 An attorney can also help appeal a case if needed.

 Note that it can be difficult to distinguish between fair use and a case where someone has actually infringed on your property.
 A lawyer can explain the difference in your specific situation and inform you about the best way to move forward.

 A trademark attorney can help you understand the full scope of the problem as well.
 One company may infringe on another by using trademarked property in webpage content, metadata, ad text, and keywords.
 A trademark infringement attorney can ensure that all the infringing activity affecting your business is stopped and that you're adequately compensated.

 Finally, a trademark infringement lawyer can help you track down anonymous infringers who are using your content without permission.
 These attorneys can also advise you about other ways to protect your content moving forward.

 If you need help with finding a trademark infringement lawyer, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.